laravel-liberu/documentation/docs/README.md

     details: The beauty of Bulma combined with the flexibility of Vue powered by a Laravel Back End
   - title: Modular, Extensible
     details: Made up of tens of packages and modules.
 Easily to extend and customize
-footer: MIT Licensed | Copyright © 2018-present Laravel Enso
+footer: MIT Licensed | Copyright © 2018-present Laravel Liberu
 ---

 ### Try it up